-The consolidating supplemental schedules (the "consolidating schedules") presented above were derived from and relate directly to the underlying accounting and other records used to prepare the consolidating financial statements.
-The consolidating schedules are presented for purposes of additional analysis of the consolidating financial statements rather than to present the financial position, results of operations, changes in net assets and cash flows of the individual companies within the Network and are not a required part of the consolidated financial statements.
-The individual companies within the Network as presented within the consolidating schedules are disclosed within Note 1 to the consolidated financial statements.
+Other than as described above, the consolidating schedule is prepared in accordance with accounting policies described in the accompanying notes to the consolidated financial statements.
+This schedule is not intended to be a presentation in accordance with accounting principles generally accepted in the United States of America as a result of the exclusion of all required disclosures and the consolidating schedule only has activity reported through Excess of Revenues over Expenses before Other Operating Adjustments.
+The consolidating schedule was derived from and relates directly to the underlying accounting and other records used to prepare the consolidating financial statements.
+The consolidating schedule is presented for purposes of additional analysis of the consolidating financial statements rather than to present the financial position, results of operations, changes in net assets and cash flows of the individual companies within the Network and is not a required part of the consolidated financial statements.